jalvaradoas39/nextjs-ecommerce/README.md

 Environment Setup:

-Create a .env file in the root directory and add the following:
+`Note:` Create a .env file in the root directory and add the following:

 ```bash
 NEXTAUTH_URL= 'http://localhost:3000'